The 7th of July is Chocolate Day.

 Some people put Chocolate Day on February the 14th, which makes no sense, because Valentine’s Day has a pretty tight grip on that date, and even though chocolate is associated with Valentine’s Day, there’s an equal number of people who celebrate it with a bottle of gin and Patsy Cline music.

-13 September is another day suggested, because that’s Milton Hershey’s birthday.
+The 13th of September is another day suggested, because that’s Milton Hershey’s birthday.
 But again, that’s another day already associated with a “larger theme”, and besides, despite all the other suggestions for when Chocolate Day should be, it appears that if organizations, towns or individuals are going to recognize Chocolate Day, most of them seem to be going with today, 7th July.

 In England, at least as reported up to 2004, most chocolate sold is sold on the 1st weekend of February.
 It’s the weekend when New Year’s resolutions start flying out the windows as stores load up with displays of chocolate for Valentine’s Day and people want to beat the mid-winter blues.
 In the UK, the supermarket chain Tesco’s marks the 1st of February off in their daily-diaries as “Chocolate Day.”